IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 214-215
    :linenos:

-Next, extract time values to a :guilabel:`time_values` array.
-The time values will correspond to plot X-axis, thus, for easier representation, a new array :guilabel:`x` can be defined and the same values added to it.
+Next, the time values must be extracted and assigned to :guilabel:`time_values` array.
+The time values will correspond to plot X-axis, thus, for easier representation, a new array :guilabel:`x` can be defined and the same values assigned to it.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python